 French Bulldog Colors: From Standard to Exotic

-• Merle - A spotted/contracting color.
+• Merle - A contrasting-spotted color.

-• Lilac - A beautiful light gray/violet.
+• Lilac - A light gray mixed with a hint of violet.

 • Tan Points – “The Rottweiler” pattern.
 Brown markings on eyebrows, cheeks, and paws.